folio-org/raml-module-builder/README.md

     HttpModuleClient hc = new HttpModuleClient("localhost", 8083, "myuniversity_new2", false);
     Response response = hc.request("/groups");
 ```

+It is recommended to use the `HttpClientFactory` to get an instance of the `HttpModuleClient2`.
+The factory will then return either the actual `HttpModuleClient2` class or an instance of the `HttpClientMock2`.
+To return an instance of the mock client , set the mock mode flag in the vertx config. one way to do this:
+`new DeploymentOptions().setConfig(new JsonObject().put(HttpClientMock2.MOCK_MODE, "true"));`
+See [mock_content.json](https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/test/resources/mock_content.json) for an example of how to associate a url with mocked data and headers

 The client returns a `Response` object.
 The `Response` class has the following members:
   - endpoint - url the response came from
   - code - http returned status code for request